syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/methods.md

 ---
-title: " Methods in Angular Linear Gauge component | Syncfusion "
+title: "Methods in Angular Linear Gauge component | Syncfusion"

 component: "Linear Gauge"

 description: "Learn here all about the Methods of Syncfusion Angular Linear Gauge component and more."
 ---

 # Methods in Angular Linear Gauge

 The following methods are available in the Linear Gauge component.